ankurp/APAvatarImageView/README.md

 APAvatarImageView *avatarImageView = [[APAvatarImageView alloc] initWithImage:[UIImage imageNamed:@"profile"] borderColor:[UIColor blackColor] borderWidth:1.0];
 ```

-You can change the color or width of the border by setting borderColor or borderWidth values to a created avatarImageView
+You can change the color or width of the border by setting borderColor or borderWidth value

 ```objc
 avatarImageView.borderColor = [UIColor redColor];